 Belize has two internet/telephone companies that both provide phone and Data (internet, 4G LTE) service.
-Only Digicell has SIM cards that can work with international phones, which can be purchased at T.R.E.E.S for \$15.00 USD.
+Only Digicell works at the T.R.E.E.S Research Center, and these can be purchased at T.R.E.E.S for \$15.00 USD (by advance notice only).
 Make sure your phone is unlocked to take advantage of this service.
 Data plans can be purchased for \$6 US/GB of data and can also be purchased at T.R.E.E.S.
 Though Digicell does not work everywhere in rural areas, it does work in most of the country and will be the fastest and most reliable way to keep you connected on your trip.
-It is also signficantly cheaper than paying for a roaming plan from your at-home network.
+It is also significantly cheaper than paying for a roaming plan from your at-home network.